dkirkby/E4S/setup.md

 Board ID:raspberry_pi_pico
 ```

-You now have three microcontroller boards all called **CIRCUITPY** but you will not need to connect more than one at a time via USB.
+You now have three microcontroller boards, all called **CIRCUITPY**, but you will not need to connect more than one at a time via USB.

 ## Libraries

 Some of the components in the kit need additional libraries that are not installed when you install CircuitPython.
 Any extra libraries needed are always mentioned in the comments at the top of each component's [hello example](hello.md).

-To install an additional library, you just copy it into the `lib` folder of your CIRCUITPY usb drive.
+To install an additional library, you just copy it into a `lib` folder of your **CIRCUITPY** USB drive.
 You only need to do this once.
 The instructions below show you how to install all of the libraries for the kit components at once.

 Since we are running CircuitPython 7.1.0, we need to install libraries from the 7.x bundle (we are using 7.x from the [20220105 release](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases/tag/20220105)).
 We do not install the whole bundle since it is too big to fit in the microcontroller memory.